andis-spr/fzf-bookmarks/README.md

 ```
 scoop install busybox lua fzf
 ```
 You can also put manually downloaded binaries in `dependencies-win/{dependency-name}` directories.
-See links below.

 #### Links to Windows binaries
 - <a href="https://sourceforge.net/projects/luabinaries/files/5.4.0/Tools%20Executables/">`lua`</a>
 - <a href="https://github.com/junegunn/fzf-bin/releases">`fzf`</a>